Washington: Seattle

 Long live the blockade.

 After a steady and peaceful if incredibly bumpy drive back into Port Renfrew, I check into my accommodations for the evening - a hiker’s bungalow located just off the road.
 After unpacking and unfurling my wet clothes, socks, and boots in the bathroom to dry (a blower fan is provided, thank goodness), I make dinner (ramen of course…) and eat and rest while my camera batteries and mental batteries recharge.
 I check in with Jane, who has just put Jordan to sleep on the other side of the continent.
 After a brief liedown on the bunk-bed, I head back out for a late sunset loop hike at nearby Botanical Beach.
 The skies are still morose and cloudy, so golden light is out of the question, but I nevertheless have an enjoyable time on the beach, shooting the tidepools, the distant Olympic Peninsula, and the windblown pines and rocky islets in Botany Bay.
-On my way back into town, I exercise a bit of spontaneity and stop my car at the nearby marina, walking out onto the water to photograph the inlet at blue hour, along with the lights of the town diner in the distance against a backing of misty trees and foggy mountains.
+On my way back into town, I exercise a bit of spontaneity and stop at the nearby marina, walking out onto the water to photograph the inlet at blue hour, along with the lights of the town diner in the distance against a backing of misty trees and foggy mountains.
 It is a mesmerizing scene, and a perfect way to cap this day of exploring the heart of the raincoast - a day that I am in no hurry to forget anytime soon.
 I’m back at the bungalow just after 9 PM, and off to sleep before long.